terrestris/shogun-docs/README.md

 Set the nginx location to `/shogun-docs/`

 # ToDo's
+- Embed Videos again (need to be recorded first)

+Web-GIS-Client
 - More detailed GIS-Client documentation with focus on the tools

-- Embed Videos again (need to be recorded first)
+Admin-Client
+- No documentation for User, Groups, Images
+- No documentation for Status / Configuration
+- Subjects -> no documentation for the features configuration